 As a requirement of participation with this shipping company, all passengers must purchase travel insurance with a minimum medical, evacuation, and repatriation coverage of $200,000 and this insurance must cover personal injury and emergency medical expenses.
 Passengers must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 Passengers are responsible for advising their insurer of the type of travel, destination(s), and activities included in their booking so that the insurer may provide appropriate coverage.
 It is the passenger's responsibility to ensure that they have sufficient coverage and comply with the terms of the applicable insurance plans.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips strongly recommends that all passengers also purchase comprehensive travel protection that includes cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 Overnight camping is an opportunity for passengers to participate in a unique adventure while on their Antarctic trip.
 No prior experience needed.
 Spend one night sleeping onshore with a group of up to 60 fellow campers to experience the sights, sounds, and isolation of the coldest, driest, windiest continent on the planet.
 A mandatory waiver must be signed by participants, indicating that they are aware of and accept the increased risks that are associated with being off the ship overnight.
-Booking in advance is highly recommended.
+Advance booking required.
 Please contact ExpeditionTrips for details.

 Tierra del Fuego National Park:

-Explore this stunning coastal national park extending 391 square miles.
-Pass Valle Rio Pipo on the way to Austral Fueguino train station.
-Opt to take the End of the World train before visiting Lago Roca and Bahía Lapataia.
-Keep an eye out for a variety of birdlife and observe spectacular colors in the fall.
-Please contact ExpeditionTrips for details and to book in advance.
+Explore this stunning, coastal, 391-square-mile national park.
+Pass Valle Rio Pipo on the way to Austral Fueguino train station; opt to take the End of the World train before visiting Lago Roca and Bahía Lapataia; and scout for a variety of birdlife while enjoying spectacular fall colors.
+Please contact ExpeditionTrips for details.

-One pre-cruise hotel night in Ushuaia; arrival and departure transfers; shipboard accommodations; shore excursions and Zodiac cruises; services of the Expedition staff and naturalists; lecture and educational programs; gear to keep (expedition parka); gear on loan (waterproof boots supplied for US sizes 4-16); all meals onboard the ship; coffee, tea, and water.
+One pre-cruise hotel night in Ushuaia, on a twin share basis; arrival and departure transfers; shipboard accommodations; shore excursions and Zodiac cruises; services of the Expedition staff and naturalists; lecture and educational programs; gear to keep (expedition parka); gear on loan (waterproof boots supplied for US sizes 4-16); all meals onboard the ship; coffee, tea, and water.
 Subject to change without notice.

 PHOTOS: © Gary Arndt (Antarctica Penguins), © Daniel Sendecki (Vernadsky Mountains), © Leo Tamburri (Salisbury Plains Penguins), © G Adventures (Camping, Kayakers, Zodiac, Penguins on Hillside, Sunset)